oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 In this lab, you will learn how to:
 * Access the enhanced notebook environment
-* Create and run a Notebook EA
+* Create and run a Notebook
 * Edit notebooks
 * Create notebook versions
 * View version history and compare notebook versions